COVID-19 Update including Online Service Standards

 Our learners are supported throughout their learning journey that is engaging and interactive.
 Our trainers are selected for their ability to maintain a quality learning experience.
 Participation is encouraged within group learning and consolidated through individual student support, utilising our virtual ‘breakout’ classrooms.

 Students interact individually with their trainer or the whole class.
 Interactions can be communicated verbally or via chat.
 Students can also be ‘handed control’ of the classroom delivery, creating a more interactive and inclusive experience for a class presentation or the like.
-Ongoing feedback will be provided upon each participation.
+Ongoing feedback will be provided through:

 Trainer to contact student if not engaged for 4 consecutive weeks without any notification.
 If the student is not contactable anymore, trainer to advise the training manager the same week.
 Training manager will try and contact the student in Week 5 and 6, if unsuccessful, the student will considered to have withdrawn.